 In the chaos that ensued, Carol and Tracy ran to the South Tower and immediately started to evacuate people to safety, but they eventually got separated from one another.
 There were objects flying through the air, people desperately jumping to their deaths from the North Tower and panic on the ground.
 Carol recalls encountering an FBI agent who warned her and the other first responders who were close by, “There are more planes coming.
 We’re under attack.
 You’re going to die if you stay here.”
 Carol’s response, like the response of so many other women and men that day, was simple, yet resolute, “We’re not leaving.”

 Carol Paukner’s poignant words are the title of a new book written by Benjamin J. Luft, M.D., the Edmund D. Pellegrino Professor of Medicine at SUNY Stony Brook and founder of the Long Island World Trade Center Medical Monitoring and Treatment Program.
-We’re Not Leaving is a compilation of powerful first-person narratives told from the vantage point of World Trade Center disaster workers – police officers, firefighters, construction workers, and other volunteers at the site – ordinary people who responded to disaster and devastation in extraordinary ways.
+We’re Not Leaving: 9/11 Responders Tell Their Stories of Courage, Sacrifice, and Renewal is a compilation of powerful first-person narratives told from the vantage point of World Trade Center disaster workers – police officers, firefighters, construction workers, and other volunteers at the site – ordinary people who responded to disaster and devastation in extraordinary ways.
 The deeply personal stories, which include Carol Paukner’s firsthand account, focus on personal strength and renewal in the ten years since September 11, 2001.